stacks

 Neil Gary Bluhm 1.6 billion Chicago, IL real estate

-George Leon Argyros 1.6 billion Newport Beach, CA real estate investments, land lord
+George Leon Argyros 1.6 billion Newport Beach, CA real estate, landlord

 Igor Olenicoff 1.6 billion Newport Beach, CA real estate